Box Locking

 # Unlock your own lock

-lager boxes unlock --box lab-box
+lager boxes unlock --box my-lager-box

 # Force unlock a box locked by someone else

-lager boxes unlock --box lab-box --force
+lager boxes unlock --box my-lager-box --force

 ```